 MA 172 - Calculus II 4 hrs.

-This course is a continuation of MA 171.
+Generally taught every semester This course is a continuation of MA 171.
 Topics to be studied include more techniques of integration and applications of calculus, including sequences and series.
 Prerequisite: MA 171 with a grade of C or higher.